-Managing health and safety as a process involves setting a policy, creating a supportive organisational culture, developing and implementing a health and safety plan and evaluating the plan’s performance.
+Management of the health and safety process involves setting a policy, creating a supportive organisational culture, developing and implementing a health and safety plan and evaluating the plan’s performance.

-Previously we have talked about what is required in a plan but evaluating the plan’s performance is just as important.
+We have recently talked about what is required in a plan but evaluating the plan’s performance is just as important.
 In order to take this further it is important that as a business owner you understand fully the benefits and issues relating to the process.

 - decreases the risk of injury and ill health